 Docker Repository is a collection of Docker images with the same name and different tags.
 For example, the repository we’ve used several times so far,

-microsoft/aspnetcore has a bunch of images with different tags in it.
-We can choose which one you want to pull by typing
+mcr.microsoft.com/dotnet/core/aspnet:3.1 image which contains ASP.NET Core runtime with version 3.1.
+We can choose which one we want to pull by typing

-docker pull image-name:tag.
-Something similar to GitHub repo and commits.
+docker pull image-name:tag similar to GitHub repo and commits.
 We can go back to whichever commit we want and pull it to the local machine.

 That’s putting it in very simple terms.
 But now that we cleared the air around these terms we can proceed to the next section.